Please see below the draft agenda. More information about sessions will follow shortly.

 A visit to Koop SF34 and DIVERSITOURS will offer participants insight into how community-led projects can drive social transformation from the ground up.

 Meeting point: La Perrera (main venue) at 08:30.
-The group will take public transport to reach the KOOP SF34.
-The organisers will provide tickets for public transport.
+Please arrive 5-10 minutes early, as the bus departs at 08:30 sharp.
 This visit will last 1,5 hour.

 Teams test ideas against their relevance and feasibility.